-Applicants/Lead Applicants must offer a minimum three-year warranty on all systems, products and services.
+Applicants/Lead Applicants must offer a minimum warranty of three-years on all systems, products and services.
 Applicants/Lead Applicants must offer a toll-free end-customer care line to receive and respond to customer service requests.

-Systems relying on lead-acid batteries will not be eligible for BGFA1 funding.
-Generally, BGFA1 has a strong preference for technologies which maximise the lifetime of applied energy provision systems.
+Systems relying on lead-acid batteries will not be eligible for BGFA3 funding.
+Generally, BGFA has a strong preference for technologies which maximise the lifetime of applied energy provision systems.

-In order to successfully demonstrate eligibility of a proposed product/system for BGFA1 funding, Applicants/Lead Applicants are required to meet the following technology-specific criteria (as relevant to the proposed project):
+In order to successfully demonstrate eligibility of a proposed product/system for BGFA funding, Applicants/Lead Applicants are required to meet the following technology-specific criteria (as relevant to the proposed project):

-Solar Home Systems (SHS)6
+Solar Home Systems (SHS)9